 - 1 medium onion, chopped

-- When ready to cook, place the soaked beans, 8 cups of water, ham hock, bouillion cubes, and chopped onion in a large pot with a lid.
+- Place the beans, 8 cups of water, ham hock, bouillion cubes, and chopped onion in a large pot with a lid.
 Bring to a boil, then reduce the heat to a simmer.
 Add salt to taste.
 I usually add about 1 teaspoon, but the exact amount of salt needed will vary based on the sodium level in the brand of bouillon and your taste.

 - Cook over medium low for 1 1/2 to 2 hours or until tender to your liking.
 Remove the ham hock, shred the meat, and return it to the pot, if desired.